Kenedy: Brazilian sent home from pre-season tour after social media row

 He made the comments in Instagram posts before a 3-0 pre-season win over Arsenal, during which fans booed him.

-Kenedy later apologised but will now "play no further part in the tour" Chelsea said in a statement.
+Kenedy later apologised but will now play no further part in the tour and has returned to the UK.

+The Football Association has written to Chelsea and has also asked the player to explain the comments.

 He put two videos on Instagram, one featuring an expletive about China and another of a sleeping security guard with a phrase which translated as: "Wake up, China.
 You idiot."